 Consider the Sensor Size

 Keep in mind the fact that crop factor is not the same for micro four-thirds photography or full-frame cameras.
-That is because micro four-thirds sensors are smaller (4x) compared to that of full-frame camera.
+That is because micro four-thirds sensors are smaller (4x) compared to that of full-frame cameras.

 This means that the crop factor for micro four-thirds is twice that of full-frame.
 This comes with advantages and disadvantages.

 The advantages are smaller cheaper lenses, twice the depth of field at any given aperture, and better IBIS (In Body Image Stabilization).

 The disadvantages are less resolution (except for high-res mode) and not being able to get as shallow depth of field as a full-frame.